 - Access to help and support, including academic and study skills.

-- 24 hour access to a ‘virtual librarian’ through webchat to help you with referencing and a range of academic and study skills.
+- Access to a ‘virtual librarian’ through webchat to help you with referencing and a range of academic and study skills.

 The University Centre at Furness has teaching and flexible study space as well as a core collection of textbooks, and can be used by university students in the Furness area.